bhoamikkhona/html-css/Section 05/README.md

   - Use large shadows for elements that should really float abvoe the interface
   - Experiment with changing shadows on mouse interaction (click and hover)
   - Bonus: Experiment with glows (colored shadows)

+### Implementing Shadows

+- HTML Elements
+  - `<figure>` - standard for displaying cards
+- Shadow on Elements:
+  - `box-shadow: horizontal-offset-value vertical-offset-value shadow-blur-value shadow-scale-value shadow-color`
+    - `horizontal-offset-value` basically describes how much to the right do you want to shift your shadow.
+When it is 0, it is equal on both sides.
+    - `vertical-offset-value` basically describes how much to the bottom do you want to shift your shadow.
+    - `shadow-blur-value` - The larger this value, the bigger the blur so, the shadow becomes bigger and lighter.
+Negative values are not allowed.
+If not specified, it will be set to 0 (meaning that the shadow's edge will be sharp)
+    - `shadow-scale-value` is optional.
+The default value is 0 - which essentially means that the scale of the shadow will be the same size as the element.
+Positive value would cause the shadow to expand and negative values will cause the shadow to shrink.
+It is usually not even mentioned.
+    - `shadow-color` - Usually for shadows, we use a small opacity values for colors e.g. rgba(0,0,0,0.1)
+    - e.g. `box-shadow: 0 20px 30px 0 rgba(0, 0, 0, 0.1)`
+- Shadow on Text
+  - `text-shadow: horizontal-offset vertical-offset blur color`
+    - This is similar to box shadow but, it does not have `shadow-scale-value`
+    - e.g. `text-shadow: 0 5px 3px rgba(0, 0, 0, 0.2)`

+> [!NOTE]
+> Text shadow is also useful when putting text on images, so that text can stand out.

 ## Author